For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 Give your visitors examples of your past successes.
 By including findings from previous work and the actions you took to address those issues or act on feedback, your visitors will feel that their participation will bring about real change, and they are more likely to engage with the project.

-Stating your intentions for this engagement exercise e.g. when it will close, what will happen with the responses to your challenges, how they can find out how their contribution made a difference, will also encourage people to take part and feel like their efforts will be appreciated.
+Stating your intentions for your challenge e.g. when it will close, what will happen with the responses, how they can find out how their contribution made a difference, will also encourage people to take part and feel like their efforts will be appreciated.

 6. Put in some fancy content

 You can add videos and images to Dialogue to make it interesting for users.
-If you’re using Dialogue for place-making you could even add in a map to help contextualise the challenge.
+If you’re using Dialogue for place-making you could add in a map to help people get more into the challenge.

-In short, be creative and think beyond just plain copy.
+In short, be creative and think beyond just plain copy, but keep it accessible!

 7. Keep it simple